 When a KPI has the word “cash” twice in its title, you might think it to be a purely financial KPI; but actually, cash to cash cycle time can also tell you about other aspects of supply chain health.

 For example, suppose you can see the cycle time reducing.
 In that case, it’s a good indication that leanness is increasing—moreover, the less time your operating capital spends tied up, the greater your business’ profitability.

 Cash-to-cash cycle time also serves as a guide to how well you are utilising your supply chain assets.

 Calculate cash-to-cash cycle time by adding the number of days that inventory is on hand to the number of days (on average) that customers take to pay for their orders and deducting the number of days it typically takes for your organization to pay for its purchases.

 As an example, if the number of day’s inventory on hand is 40, the number of day’s sales outstanding is 45, and the number of day’s payables outstanding is 30, the calculation would be as follows:

 - 40 + 45 = 85 – 30 = 55, meaning your cash-to-cash cycle time is 55 days.

-Naturally then, your target to set for the cash-to-cash cycle should be lower than your current cycle time, but you should take care not to let the number of day’s inventory on hand to get too low, or you may run into customer service issues.
-Similarly, if you try to stretch the number of day’s payables too far, suppliers may become a little disgruntled.
+Naturally then, your target to set for the cash-to-cash cycle should be lower than your current cycle time, but you should take care not to let the number of day’s inventory on hand get too low, or you may run into customer service issues.
+Be aware, too, that suppliers may become a little disgruntled if you try to stretch the number of days’ payables too far.

 4. Inventory Days of Supply